taishi-i/awesome-ChatGPT-repositories/README.md

 ## The latest additions 🎉

 **Chatbots**
- * [rusty_llama](https://github.com/moonkraken/rusty_llama) - A simple ChatGPT clone in Rust on both the frontend and backend.
-Uses open source language models and TailwindCSS.
+ * [GPT_CodeInterpreter](https://github.com/boyueluzhipeng/gpt_codeinterpreter) - Ultimate and FREE OpenAI Provider implemented with Python code interpreter & other multiple functions, powered by ChatGPT & GPT-4!

 **Browser-extensions**
- * [openplugin](https://github.com/openpluginaci/openplugin) - Seamlessly integrate with OpenAI's ChatGPT plugins via API (or client), offering the same powerful functionality as the ChatGPT api + plugins!
+ * [chatgpt-desktop](https://github.com/inplex-sys/chatgpt-desktop) - ChatGPT in windows including AIPRM in it ( for people who can't install it on firefox )

-**NLP**
+**Openai**
- * [autotranslate](https://github.com/lewangdev/autotranslate) - Videos Transcription and Translation with Faster Whisper and ChatGPT
+ * [gpt4docstrings](https://github.com/michaelistrofficus/gpt4docstrings) - Generating Python docstrings with OpenAI ChatGPT!!

-**Langchain**
+**Others**
- * [opencompass](https://github.com/open-compass/opencompass) - OpenCompass is an LLM evaluation platform, supporting a wide range of models (LLaMA, LLaMa2, ChatGLM2, ChatGPT, Claude, etc) over 50+ datasets.
+ * [pandora](https://github.com/dave1010/pandora) - ChatGPT Coding Unleashed!
+Pandora gives ChatGPT the ability to read and write files and run commands on your machine.

-_Updated on September 06, 2023_ (A total of 1031 repositories listed.)
+_Updated on September 08, 2023_ (A total of 1035 repositories listed.)

 ## Table of contents